 Each of these can help a candidate stand out on the job market – fluency in Spanish, Chinese, or Arabic may put you over the top in a job that requires international travel, while skill in writing and speaking can make for a more effective manager or spokesperson.

-The Master of Business Administration (MBA) is usually the standard degree, and effectively the highest practical credential.
-Doctorate degrees in business do exist, but they are fairly rare and typically ceremonial; a prominent businessperson may be awarded a Doctor of Business Administration (DBA) or PhD in Business Administration as an honorary degree, for instance.
+The MBA is usually the standard degree, and effectively the highest practical credential.
+Doctorate degrees in business do exist, but they are fairly rare and typically ceremonial; a prominent international business person may be awarded a Doctor of Business Administration (DBA) or PhD in Business Administration as an honorary degree, for instance.

 Very few professionals go beyond the master’s level in their education, and in fact a doctorate in business may be considered a liability on the job market – too much education can be seen by employers as a sign that you’re more serious about school than work.